2006 Atlanta Falcons season: Week 17: at Philadelphia Eagles

 Trying to end their season on a positive note, the Falcons flew to Lincoln Financial Field for the first time since losing the 2004 NFC championship game, in a Week 17 intraconference fight with the playoff-bound Philadelphia Eagles.
 In the first quarter, the Eagles drew first blood as kicker David Akers nailed a 41-yard field goal.
-Afterwards, Atlanta took the lead with QB Matt Schaub who started due to Michael Vicks pending suspension completed a 7-yard TD pass to RB Warrick Dunn.
+Quarterback Michael Vick completed a 7-yard TD pass to RB Warrick Dunn.
 However, Philadelphia flew back into the lead with back-up QB A. J. Feeley completing a 14-yard TD pass to TE Matt Schobel.
 In the second quarter, the Falcons tied the game with kicker Morten Andersen nailing a 45-yard field goal.
-However, the Eagles responded with Feeley completing a 5-yard TD pass to rookie WR Jason Avant.
+Michael Vick would sustain an injury and be replaced by back-up Matt Schaub.
+This was the final game Vick played as an Atlanta Falcon.
+The Eagles responded with Feeley completing a 5-yard TD pass to rookie WR Jason Avant.
 After a scoreless third quarter, Atlanta responded in the fourth quarter with back-up QB Schaub completing a 9-yard TD pass to TE Alge Crumpler.
 However, Philadelphia wrapped up the game via Feeley completing an 89-yard touchdown pass to WR Hank Baskett.
 With the loss, the Falcons ended their season at 7–9.

 In the aftermath, Jim Mora Jr. ended up getting fired on New Year's Day, ending his three-year tenure as head coach.